ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/modis2gtiff.rst

 .. cmdoption:: -g <grid_name> [<grid_name> ...]
                --grids <grid_name> [<grid_name> ...]

-    Specify the gpd grids to be gridded to.
+    Specify the PROJ.4 grids to be gridded to.
 Specifying this option will skip the grid determination step.
 More than one grid can be specified at a time.
-All possible grid names can be found :doc:`here <../grids>`.
 To have grid determination find all grids that can fit the data use the grid name 'all'.
 All possible grid names can be found :doc:`here <../grids>`.

 .. cmdoption:: --grid-configs <grid_config.conf> [<grid_config.conf> ...]